How to Harvest and Cure Garlic

 How To Cure Garlic

-To cure the garlic, gather into bundles of 8-12 and hang to dry.
-A 10" piece of heavy cotton twine with a loop tied in each end works well.
-Wrap the twine around the bundle, pass one loop through the other, then hang the bundle from a nail or screw.
-Screens or other ventilated surfaces work for curing bulbs off the stalk.
-A fan underneath the screen can help improve the airflow also.
 Garlic cures in two to four weeks, depending on the conditions.
-Garlic is cured once the necks are dry and brittle.
+Garlic is done curing once the necks are dry and brittle.
 Check stems by cutting or by piercing with your fingernail.
-If the inner stem is still green or white, and moist, the garlic is not cured yet.
+If the inner stem is still green or and moist, the garlic is not cured yet.

-Once the garlic is cured, you can cut it off the stalk for compact storage or leave it on the stalk.
 Garlic should be stored at room-temperature with good ventilation.
 Properly cured and stored, garlic will last from 3-9 months, depending on bulb size (smaller bulbs store longer).
 Use the bulbs, or replant in the fall.

 I hope this answers your questions!
 Grow your own beautiful garlic with our top-performing seed garlic!
 Garlic is a nutritious and delicious addition to every garden and kitchen.
 Free Shipping on Every Order!